 This puff pastry zucchini tart is simple, fresh, and flavorful - the perfect summer appetizer.
-Buttery puff pastry is topped with thin sliced zucchini, onion, and goat cheese, then baked until golden.
+Buttery puff pastry is topped with thin sliced zucchini, onion, and goat cheese, then baked until golden and flaky.

 Puff pastry is the perfect base for this light summer tart.
 Buttery, flaky, and tender, it's topped with thin sliced zucchini, red onion, creamy goat cheese, and fresh basil.
 The perfect appetizer or light summer lunch!

-For this recipe, you'll need a sheet of thawed puff pastry, which is easy to find in the freezer aisle at your local grocer.
+For this recipe, you'll need a sheet of thawed puff pastry, which can be found in the freezer aisle at your local grocer.
 You can also use homemade puff pastry if you have it on hand.

 Serve this puff pastry zucchini tart as an appetizer at your next summer gathering, at brunch, or as a light lunch with a side salad.
 It's perfect for using up that summer harvest from the garden!